chris-piwinsky/opensearch/README.md

-# Elastic Container Service Project Setup with Terraform
+# Opensearch public setup with terraform

 This repository provides the necessary files and instructions to set up an Elastic Container Service (ECS) project using Terraform.